the1lab/1lab/src/Homotopy/Loopspace.lagda.md

-iterated path type as soon as $k$ is a literal number, but it does significantly complicate showing that the lifting $\Loop^{1 + n}(f)$ agrees with $\Loop^n(\Loop f)$--- they don't even live in the same type--- and this identification turns out to be a key component in Whitehead's lemma.
+iterated path type as soon as $k$ is a literal number, but it does significantly complicate showing that the lifting $\Loop^{1 + n}(f)$ agrees with $\Loop^n(\Loop f)$--- they don't even live in the same type --- and this identification turns out to be a key component in Whitehead's lemma.

 We can, however, recursively identify $\Loop^{1+n}(A)$ with